TriplyDB/Documentation/docs/triply-client-js/index.md

 ## 3.1 Client

-Instances of the `Client` object type are specific client connections that are set-up with a TriplyDB instance.
-Client connections can be created with and with setting an API Token.
+Instances of the `Client` class are specific client connections that are set-up with a TriplyDB instance.
+Client connections can be created with and with setting an API token.

-Without setting an API Token the client object can be used to perform read-only operations over public data.
-The following creates a client object without setting an API Token:
+Without setting an API token the client object can be used to perform read-only operations over public data.
+The following creates a client object without setting an API token:

 ```typescript
 import Client from "@triply/triplydb"
 const client = Client.get({url: "https://api.triplydb.com"})
 ```

-When an API Token is specified, the access level of the token and the credentials of the user account for which the token was created determine the operations that can be performened.
+When an API token is specified, the access level of the token and the credentials of the user account for which the token was created determine the operations that can be performened.
 This may include read operations over private data, write operations, and management operations.
-The following create a client object with a specific API Token:
+The following create a client object with a specific API token:

 ```typescript
 import Client from "@triply/triplydb"